 Pinebook Pro Keyboard Shenanigans

-I'm not the fastest typer, and I don't really use 10 fingers- I'm closer to 7 or 8, but I try to minimize the amount of keypresses that I make.
-This means that I use shortcuts a lot, and if there's a key for it, I use it.
+I'm not the fastest typer, and I don't really use 10 fingers- I tend to use 7-8, but in general, I try to minimize the amount of keypresses that I make.
+This means that I use shortcuts and dedicated keys as much as I can.
 One example of this (that involves the delete key) is how I press delete instead of right arrow and backspace.

 And ever since I got my Pinebook Pro, I felt the distinct lack of a delete key.

 What's worse was the fact that in place of a delete key was a power key, one that, once tapped, depending on the DE either showed a power menu, or shut off the PBP:

 One of the first things after I installed Manjaro ARM was disabling the power button's system shutdown effects in

 /etc/systemd/logind.conf, by setting

 Later on, to actually get it to work as a delete key I used something I did long ago, and just got the keycode from xev and set it with xmodmap to delete.

 This wasn't perfect by any means, it had some delay, and some software like gimp just ignored it (which made image editing a lot more painful).

 Then the project working on improving the keyboard and touchpad ended up releasing an update, one that allowed people to make their own keymappings.